Pediatrics Residency

 Journal Club

-A discussion based, multidisciplinary journal club series based on a nationally recognized curriculum is facilitated by PGY-3's who are mentored by faculty in their areas of clinical expertise.
-Residents read an article of current literature to facilitate discussion and focus on mastering evidence based medicine concepts through guided practice.
+A discussion based, multidisciplinary journal club series is facilitated by PGY-3's who are mentored by faculty in their areas of clinical expertise.
+Residents read an article of current literature to facilitate discussion and focus on mastering evidence-based medicine concepts through guided practice.

 Simulation Training